andry81/contools--external_tools/scm/svn/README_EN.txt

   - sourceforge.net/projects/win32svn/files

 -------------------------------------------------------------------------------
-3. AUTHOR EMAIL
+4. TESTS
 -------------------------------------------------------------------------------
 The directory does include only simple tests just to ensure that the executables can be invoked.

 The full tests are part of another projects:
-* sf.net/p/svncmd
+* svncmd
-* sf.net/p/contools
+* contools

 -------------------------------------------------------------------------------
-4. AUTHOR EMAIL
+5. AUTHOR EMAIL
 -------------------------------------------------------------------------------
 andry at inbox dot ru